pstefanovic/grpc-load-balancing/README.md

 ## Demo Setup

 gRPC between client and server.
-Client sends 10 concurrent `Hello` RPCs, wait for all responses, prints them on output and loops forever.
+The client sends ten concurrent `Hello` RPCs, waits for all responses, prints them on the output and loops forever.

-A request is a `hello` message containing a client identifier and the request counter, while the response is just an echo with an added prefix, a server identifier that processed and responded on the request.
+A request is a `hello` message containing a client identifier and the request counter, while the response is just an echo with an added prefix- a server identifier of the server that processed the request.

-Client accepts a server address as ENV, e.g. dns:///server:50051.
+Client accepts a server address as ENV, e.g., dns:///server:50051.
 It will depend on DNS resolution and will apply client side round-robin load balance in case multiple IPs are resolved.

 ## Build